vokseverk/project-template/README.md

 copied to the build folder (in `build/assets` and `build/previewmedia` respectively).

 Files in `assets` are for icons, images & fonts, while `previewmedia` is meant for images that would ideally come from a CMS or similar.

+### components, panels & layouts

+The `components` folder should contain individual components of the site, like buttons, cards etc.

+Larger elements that wraps a couple (or a list) of elements gets to go into the `panels` folder.

+Full page layouts go into the `layouts` folder.

 ## Build Setup